This post contains affiliate links.

 Puy Lentils

 Puy Lentil Description and Flavor: Also known as Le Puy Lentils, these are a variant of green lentils specifically grown in the Puy region of France.
-They are largely the same as French lentils, except that the region they grow in is known for its volcanic soil making the taste slightly different.
+They are similar to French lentils, except that they grow in volcanic soil making the taste slightly different.
 They have a deep, slate-green or bluish-gray color and are small and round with a firm texture.

 Puy Lentil Uses: As a lentil that holds its shape well, they are good in soups and salads, or any of the other uses we listed under French lentils.